Skip to content

 The wording you see is usually some form of "Authorization failed: Internal server error."
 Read it as two facts glued together.
 Authorization failed says the login or token step didn't complete.
 Internal server error says the reason was a 500 — a fault inside a server, not a wrong credential.
 Put together, the Claude authorization failed internal server error means the sign-in flow reached Anthropic and Anthropic's own auth service returned a 500 before it could hand your client a valid token.

 That distinction decides everything you do next, because the HTTP code tells you whose fault it is.
 Anthropic's official API error reference is blunt about it: a 500 is an api_error, "an unexpected error has occurred internal to Anthropic's systems."
 A 401, by contrast, is an authentication_errorthat's the one that means your key or credential is wrong.
 So a genuine Claude auth error with a 500 attached is almost always a backend hiccup, not something you typed.
+Put plainly, a Claude authorization failed internal server error is a server story far more often than a credential story.

 For example, of the auth 500s we've hit ourselves, roughly 90% cleared on their own within 15 minutes — the handshake simply recovered.